-In what follows, we propose a sequential testing strategy allowing to test for non smooth fixed effects, and conditionally on smoothness, test for the optimal specification of the neighborhood.
-For clarity and simplicity, we assume that the attributes are uncorrelated with the assignments, i.e. $t_i = x_i$ .
-By considering constant treatment effects, we can formally represent the linear regression function describing the potential outcomes as where $\epsilon_i$ is assumed to have zero mean and unit variance.
+In what follows, we adopt a super-population perspective to investigate the asymptotic bias of the proposed estimator and to examine the properties of the optimal distance test more effectively.
+This view assumes that the sample for which we have data can be viewed as a simple random sample drawn from an infinite super-population.
+By treating the units in our sample as randomly drawn from this super-population, we induce a distribution on the potential outcomes.
+Consequently, the observed potential outcomes and treatment assignments for each unit are interpreted as realizations from a joint population distribution, making them inherently stochastic.
+Within this framework, the non-stochastic attribute ε_i in model (1) represents an unobserved stochastic error.
+For clarity and simplicity, we assume that the attributes are uncorrelated with the assignments, i.e. $t_i = x_i$.
+By considering constant treatment effects, we can formally represent the linear regression function describing the potential outcomes as where ε_i is assumed to have zero mean and unit variance.

-$$y_i(\mathbf{x}i) = \mathbf{x}i' \mathbf{\beta} + \theta_i + \epsilon_i, \tag{14}$$
+$$y_i(\boldsymbol{x}i) = \boldsymbol{x}'i \boldsymbol{\beta} + \theta_i + \epsilon_i,$$ (14)

-As outlined in the previous section, the proposed estimators outperform OLS only when the fixed effect $\theta_i$ exhibits spatial smoothness.
+As outlined in the previous section, the proposed estimators outperform OLS only when the fixed effect θ_i exhibits spatial smoothness.
 Conditional on spatial smoothness, identifying the optimal distance threshold becomes crucial to satisfy Assumption (2).
 This natural ordering suggests the application of a fixed-sequence testing strategy (Westfall and Krishen, 2001).
 The latter is based on a stepwise procedure in which, for each hypothesis, testing is conditional upon rejecting all hypotheses earlier in the sequence.
 As long as significant results are observed in all the preceding steps, this allows to controls the familywise error rate without the need for a multiplicity adjustment (Dmitrienko and Tamhane, 2010).
 In our case, we have two sequential null hypotheses.
 Under the null hypothesis of non-smooth fixed effects, both the proposed estimators and OLS are inconsistent, rendering the determination of an optimal distance threshold irrelevant.
 Conversely, if the null hypothesis is rejected in favor of smooth fixed effects, testing for an optimal distance threshold becomes relevant and appropriate.

-In order to test for the null of non-smooth fixed effects, we propose to leverage the Mundlak (1978) device.
-Indeed, as in the case of panel data, in our context, assuming that $\theta_i = \alpha + \bar{x}i' \xi + e_i$ , where $e_i$ has zero mean and is assumed to be uncorrelated with $x_i$ , and $\bar{x}i = \frac{1}{n_i^d} \sum_j x_j$ for all units $j \in B_i^d$ , provides an alternative way to account for smooth fixed effects.
-Plugging-in for $\theta_i$ in equation (14), gives the expanded model
+In order to test for the null of non-smooth fixed effects, we propose to leverage the Mundlak (1978) device.7 Indeed, as in the case of panel data, in our context, assuming that $\theta_i = \alpha + \bar{x}'i \boldsymbol{\xi} + e_i$, where e_i has zero mean and is assumed to be uncorrelated with x_i , and $\bar{x}i = \frac{1}{n_i^d} \sum_j x_j$ for all units $j \in B_i^d$, provides an alternative way to account for smooth fixed effects.
+Plugging-in for θ_i in equation (14), gives the expanded model

-$$y_i(\mathbf{x}i) = \alpha + \mathbf{x}i' \boldsymbol{\beta} + \bar{\mathbf{x}}i' \boldsymbol{\xi} + v_i. \tag{15}$$
+$$y_i(\boldsymbol{x}i) = \alpha + \boldsymbol{x}i'\boldsymbol{\beta} + \bar{\boldsymbol{x}}i'\boldsymbol{\xi} + v_i.$$ (15)

-The OLS is a consistent estimator of $\alpha$ , $\beta$ , and $\xi$ in equation (15) when the threshold d for the NDT is optimal.
+The OLS is a consistent estimator of α , β , and ξ in equation (15) when the threshold d for the NDT is optimal.
 The quasi-Mundlak (QM) estimator is particularly useful in this context because, regardless of the distance threshold, neighborhood averages fail to account for fixed effects when they are not spatially smooth.
 However, when fixed effects are smooth, neighborhood averages effectively capture their influence.
-This enables us to construct a powerful test for the presence of smooth fixed effects by simply examining the joint statistical significance of the parameters $\xi$ in model (15).
+This enables us to construct a powerful test for the presence of smooth fixed effects by simply examining the joint statistical significance of the parameters ξ in model (15).
 It is worth noting that the equivalence between our QM and the NW estimator only holds when neighborhoods do not overlap, forming clusters.
 Section 5 presents the finite-sample performance of the QM estimator in the presence of overlapping neighborhoods, demonstrating a behavior similar to that of NW.